Are you wondering what are the BEST Mexican restaurants at Epcot?

 It is completely up to personal preference but I love the service at Spice Road Table.
 I also have tons of friends recommending it to me.
 However, my love for Japanese food also leads me to Takumi Tei.

-Another great option (in Mexican) is La Hacienda.
+Another great option (in Mexico) is La Hacienda.
 I cannot deny that you will feel like a princess/prince after sitting on a huge sofa there under the chandeliers and looking out onto the sparkling World Showcase Lagoon.

 What is the largest pavilion in Epcot?